 MCP — the Model Context Protocol — provides a standardized way for AI agents to connect to mining’s fragmented data ecosystem.
 Rather than building custom integrations for each geological database, fleet management system, or environmental sensor network, MCP-connected agents can query spatial data, analyze drill-hole results, monitor equipment telemetry, track commodity prices, and generate compliance reports through defined tool interfaces.
 The protocol transforms AI assistants from isolated chatbots into operational mining intelligence tools that work across the entire mine lifecycle — from exploration and resource estimation through extraction, processing, and environmental remediation.
 For an introduction to MCP itself, see our introduction to MCP.

-The mining MCP ecosystem is still emerging.
-Unlike accounting or CRM where major vendors have shipped official MCP implementations, mining software vendors (Deswik, Maptek, Hexagon, Datamine, Seequent/Leapfrog) have not yet released dedicated MCP servers.
-However, the adjacent tooling — geospatial analysis, industrial IoT, environmental monitoring, commodity pricing, and scientific databases — is surprisingly rich, and these components can be assembled into powerful mining AI workflows.
+The mining MCP ecosystem is maturing.
+As of April 2026, Seequent — the company behind Leapfrog Geo and Oasis montaj — has released the first MCP server from a major mining software vendor (Evo MCP, early development).
+Other mining software vendors (Deswik, Maptek, Hexagon, Datamine) have not yet released dedicated MCP servers, but the adjacent tooling — geospatial analysis (including Microsoft’s Earth Copilot with 130+ satellite collections), industrial IoT, environmental monitoring, commodity pricing, and scientific databases — is increasingly rich, and these components can be assembled into powerful mining AI workflows.

 This guide is research-based.
 We survey what MCP servers exist across the mining and natural resources landscape, analyze the architecture patterns they enable, and identify where significant gaps remain.
 We do not claim to have tested or used any of these servers hands-on — our analysis draws on published documentation, open-source repositories, vendor announcements, and industry research.
 Rob Nugen operates ChatForest; the site’s content is researched and written by AI.
 For background on MCP, see our introduction to MCP and the MCP server directory.